2020PB/police-brutality/reports/California.md

 * https://clips.twitch.tv/GeniusPrettyPartridgeHeyGirl

-### LA Sheriff's deploy less lethals at peaceful protesters | September 7th
+### LA Sheriffs deploy less lethals at peaceful protesters | September 7th

 Police fire impact munitions (believed to be pepper balls), stun grenades and tear gas at protesters without provocation.
 Police then continue to fire on protesters as they retreat.

 At least one journalist was shot during the incident.
 The last link shows an image of a protesters injuries after being hit with the less lethal munitions.

-tags: pepper-ball, stun-grenade, tear-gas, protester, journalist
+tags: pepper-ball, stun-grenade, tear-gas, protester, journalist, shoot, projectile

 id: ca-losangeles-52